 As the Netherlands’ national metrology institute (NMI), VSL makes measurement results of companies, laboratories and institutions directly traceable to international standards (SI units).
 By providing services such as calibrations, consultancy, reference materials, interlaboratory comparisons and training courses, VSL makes an important contribution to the dependability, quality and innovation of products and processes in commerce and society.

-TNO Companies is VSL’s shareholder.
+First Dutch Innovations is VSL’s shareholder.
 By commission of the Dutch government, VSL manages and develops the national measurement standards.
 VSL is a private company with a public task.

 Welcome to VSL’s ‘Virtual Reality Lab Tour’.